NOW Token (NOW) Price Tops $0.0258 on Exchanges

 According to CryptoCompare, “ChangeNOW platform provides users with simple and convenient crypto swaps of more than 160 cryptos and offers an open access API with two flows, a fixed rate flow and a standard one, which is already used by many prominent partners.
 Besides, there’s a payment processing solution, a Lightning Network node, and token swap service.
 NOW Token is a token created by ChangeNOW instant swap platform.
 NOW serves as an internal currency for the whole range of NOW products.
 On April 23rd 2019, 50% of the NOW Token emission has been burnt on the Ethereum Blockchain and released on the Binance Mainnet.
 The 100 million tokens that will remain on the Ethereum blockchain will, of course, be swappable to the Binance chain tokens at 1:1 rate through NOW Swaps – however, our holders are free to keep them and use them as they are.
 Please, click here to access the 100 million ERC-20 tokens Blockexplorer. “

-It is usually not possible to purchase alternative cryptocurrencies such as NOW Token directly using US dollars.
-Investors seeking to acquire NOW Token should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Changelly or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase NOW Token using one of the exchanges listed above.
+It is usually not possible to buy alternative cryptocurrencies such as NOW Token directly using US dollars.
+Investors seeking to trade NOW Token should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Changelly or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy NOW Token using one of the exchanges listed above.

 Receive News & Updates for NOW Token Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for NOW Token and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.